vesoft-inc/nebula-docs/docs-2.0-en/import-export/write-tools.md

 # Import tools

+!!! note

+    The export tool is only provided in the Enterprise Edition.
+If you need the enterprise version, please [contact us](mailto:inquiry@vesoft.com).

 There are many ways to write NebulaGraph {{ nebula.release }}:

 - Import with [the command -f](../2.quick-start/3.connect-to-nebula-graph.md): This method imports a small number of prepared nGQL files, which is suitable to prepare for a small amount of manual test data.